 Edie Sedgwick was born in Santa Barbara, California, to wealthy highborn parents.
 Her early life was one of isolation, turmoil and intense societal pressures.
 By the age of 13, she had turned inward and began a life-long struggle with anorexia and bulimia.
 Heading to New York in 1963, Sedgwick's hard-partying, socialite lifestyle led her to meet artist Andy Warhol, and she became his muse during the height of the Pop Art movement.
 She starred in several of Warhol's movies before her death in 1971.

-Edie Sedgwick was born on April 20, 1943, in Santa Barbara, California, as the seventh child for parents Alice Delano de Forest and Frances Minturn Sedgwick.
+Edie Sedgwick was born on April 20, 1943, in Santa Barbara, California, as the seventh child for parents Alice Delano de Forest and Francis Minturn "Duke" Sedgwick.
 She was named after her father's favorite aunt, Edith Minturn Stokes.
 Both of her parents came from elite families, so Edie's early life was one of significant wealth and highborn connections.
 But it was also a life full of eccentricities, dark secrets, and a history of mental illness.

 Edie's father had long struggled with both physical and mental health issues; he was born with an umbilical hernia and, as a child, developed asthma as well as a nearly fatal bone infection, known as osteomyelitis.
 Francis also landed in and out of psychiatric units throughout his teenage years, receiving diagnoses for both manic-depressive psychosis and "nervous breakdowns."
 Because of his delicate health, his dreams of becoming a railroad tycoon after graduating from Harvard Business School were dashed.
 Instead, on the advice of doctors, he focused on his sculpting talents, and became a professional artist.